ikiwq/ikiwq/README.md

  I am an 18 years old Fullstack Developer living in Italy.
 I am very passionate about anything that has to do with technology; currently I am working on small projects and web development stuff.
 I also like other things, like game development or anything related to graphics.

 I can tell you other things about me!
 My favourite language is C++, even tho I'm not using it that much.
-At the moment, I am enjoying Javascript at its full potential, as I am working mainly on website building.
-I can also code in Java and Python.
+At the moment, I am enjoying Javascript and Java at their full potential, as I am working mainly on fullstack website building.
+I can also code in Python.
 I kinda like languages with a verbose syntax, but Python was actually the language that introduced me to the more advanced programming world.

 Well, I like to learn new things every day (a LOT of new things) and I'm never gonna stop learning.